Extract intervals from "mnirs" time series data, specifying interval start and end boundaries by time value, event label, lap number, or sample index.

 label, end by time).
 When lengths differ, the shorter is recycled.

-The span window
+Time span window

 Per-interval nirs_channels for ensemble-averaging